HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

         }
     }
 {{</highlight>}}
-As you can see Lists and Arrays are kinda similar, but take a look at all the methods Lists supply.
+As you can see Lists and Arrays are similar.
+But take a look at all the methods Lists supply.
 You can not only `Add()` or `Remove()` elements from them.
-There are many useful things, like `Sort()`, `Clear()` and even `ToArray()` methods.<br>
+There are many useful things, like `Sort()`, `Clear()` and even `ToArray()` methods.
+These methods and their flexibility regarding length are the main features you should look out for, when deciding between lists and arrays.<br>
-I suggest you play around with both options t get a feel for them.
-Just recreate something you already created before.
+I suggest you play around with both options to get a feel for them.

 ### Multi-Dimensional Arrays
 So what if you wanted to position your objects not just in a single axis, but in multiple axis?
-Now you could probably come with something.
+Now you could probably come up with some way to handle this using ifs or modulos.
 Or you would just use multidimensional arrays.
-They work and behave just like one-dimensional arrays, but you will have to stack your loops.
+They work and behave just like one-dimensional arrays, but you will have to nest your loops.
 You can create as many dimensions as you want, but we will only look at two and three dimensions.
 {{<highlight c>}}
 private GameObject[,] cuboidArray = new GameObject[5, 5];
 {{</highlight>}}
 This code would create a two-dimensional Array with an array Length of 5 in each dimension.
-Now most likey you want to assign GameObjects to your Array using an *for loop*.
+Now most likely you want to assign GameObjects to your Array using an *for loop*.
 What you will need to do now is nest two for loops into each other, with a different iterator for each loop.

+Convert to Gist?
+Replace by script that values single responsibility
 {{<highlight c>}}
 public int arraySize = 5;
 public float offset = 1.5f;